 The mission of the Office of Student Financial Aid is to support the University's overall goal of providing an affordable, quality education by providing financial assistance to those students and their families seeking to offset their educational costs.

-- Creating a Federal Student Aid (FSA) ID - Beginning May 10, 2015, students, and parents, will need to create a FSA ID in order to access certain Federal web sites, such as fafsa.gov and StudentLoans.gov, and to sign certain financial aid documents, such as the Master Promissory Notes.
+- Creating a Federal Student Aid (FSA) ID - Students, and parents of Dependent students, need to create a FSA ID (PINs are no longer acceptable) in order to access certain Federal web sites, such as fafsa.gov and StudentLoans.gov, and to sign certain financial aid documents, such as the Master Promissory Notes.
 Creating an FSA ID is a simple process.
 It will only take you a few minutes.
 Please download a handy "How to create an FSA ID" guide for further information.
 You may also obtain additional information on the "The FSA ID is your electronic passport to federal student aid online" web page.

 - Automatically awarded to qualifying new/incoming freshman, transfer students, males and Latino students.